cql33/HG-VAE/README.md

 # HG-VAE
-The code for ICME 2025 paper A Novel Perspective on Leveraging Hubness in VAE for Eliminating Representative Shift Vectors in Few-Shot Learning
+The code for ICME 2025 paper A Novel Perspective on Leveraging Hubness in VAE for Eliminating Representative Shift Vectors in Few-Shot Learning.
+We will come soon.